The Man Who Grew Too Much: Plot

 Meanwhile, Marge rushes to get to the church before the volunteer sign-up positions she wants are gone but it is too late, as Marge gets suckered by Ned into giving the sex talk to teenagers.
 It is no use when the teenagers mock her teaching, and she fails miserably to get her point across about sex, even with her attempt at finger puppets.
 At home, Homer tries to squeeze in some alone time with an angry Marge, who decides to use him as an example for her sex education class.
 Marge brings Homer to church to tell her class that she has abstained from sex with her partner for two days.
 The mere image of Homer and Marge touching each other gives the teenagers enough reason to pledge to wait until marriage for sex, though this results in them starting a riot in pent-up sexual frustration.

 Despite having to carry his concrete ankle block from prison, Bob enjoys his time with Lisa at the museum.
 While passing through an exhibit, a heavy display model comes close to squashing Lisa, but Bob saves her.
 As Lisa wants to know how Bob had the strength to do so, Bob reveals to Lisa that with the success of genetically modified foods, he has been able to change his own DNA.
 Bob also tells Lisa that the real reason behind their trip to the museum is because of his plans on using the DNA of the geniuses in the exhibit to become the smartest of them all.
 When Bart comes to save Lisa, Bob warns he can be tempted into a murderous rage very easily.
 After a family bothers him for a minute, he does go into a rage and goes after Bart and Lisa with his new "grasshopper" thighs and "killer whale" sonar.
-He chases them to edge of the Springfield Dam, but Marge, Homer and the teen-abstinence group come to stop him with Marge promising to release the teens from their pledge.
+He chases them to the edge of the Springfield Dam, but Marge, Homer and the teen-abstinence group come to stop him with Marge promising to release the teens from their pledge.
 When Lisa quotes Walt Whitman, Bob realizes he has become a monster and attempts suicide by drowning, but then remembers he gave himself gills.